ii1ahe/holbertonschool-network/basics_1/README.md

 # 0-change_your_home_IP

-This script modifies /etc/hosts so that localhost resolves to 127.0.0.2 and facebook.com resolves to 8.8.8.8.
+This script changes the /etc/hosts file to map localhost to 127.0.0.2 and facebook.com to 8.8.8.8.

-## Usage

-Run the script with sudo:
+Usage:

 ```bash
 sudo ./0-change_your_home_IP